mcabej/sprung-studios-tech-test/README.md

 To start the project follow these steps:
 1. Run <code>npm install</code>
-2. Run <code>npx tailwindcss -i ./public/styles.css -o ./dist/output.css</code>
-3. Run <code>npm start</code>
+2. Then, <code>npm run start</code>

 You should be good to go!

 ## Brief

-Using the assets provided, your task is to create a prototype for PC/ Mac which replicates the following functionality:
+Using the assets provided, your task is to create a prototype for PC/Mac which replicates the following functionality:
 - Populating the inventory
-- Dragging/ Dropping with item stacking
+- Dragging/Dropping with item stacking

 The goal is to implement a responsive inventory system you might traditionally see in a game.